Scandinavian Peninsula: People

 The first recorded human presence in the southern area of the peninsula and Denmark dates from 12,000 years ago.
 As the ice sheets from the glaciation retreated, the climate allowed a tundra biome that attracted reindeer hunters.
 The climate warmed up gradually, favouring the growth of evergreen trees first and then deciduous forest which brought animals like aurochs.
 Groups of hunter-fisher-gatherers started to inhabit the area from the Mesolithic (8200 BC), up to the advent of agriculture in the Neolithic (3200 BC).

-The northern and central part of the peninsula is partially inhabited by the Sami, who began to arrive several thousand years after the Scandinavian Peninsula had already been inhabited in the south.
+The northern and central part of the peninsula is partially inhabited by the Sámi, who began to arrive several thousand years after the Scandinavian Peninsula had already been inhabited in the south.
 In the earliest recorded periods they occupied the arctic and subarctic regions as well as the central part of the peninsula as far south as Dalarna, Sweden.
-They speak the Sami language, a non-Indo-European language of the Uralic family which is related to Finnish and Estonian.
+They speak the Sámi languages, a group of non-Indo-European languages of the Uralic family which is related to Estonian and Finnish.

 The first inhabitants of the peninsula were the Norwegians on the west coast of Norway, the Danes in what is now southern and western Sweden and southeastern Norway, the Svear in the region around Mälaren as well as a large portion of the present day eastern seacoast of Sweden and the Geats in Västergötland and Östergötland.
 These peoples spoke closely related dialects of an Indo-European language, Old Norse.
 Although political boundaries have shifted, descendants of these peoples still are the dominant populations in the peninsula in the early 21st century.